 Associate in Science Degree

-Graduates of the NEIT Associate Degree in Nursing will enter the fastest-growing employment market in the United States.
-They are prepared to work in a wide variety of settings, including hospitals, home health care, long-term care, healthcare clinics, public health, and outpatient care.
-Graduates of the Associate Degree Nursing program are eligible to take the National Council Licensing Examination for Registered Nurses (NCLEX-RN).
-Graduates of this program are prepared and encouraged to continue on for a Bachelor of Science Degree in Nursing at NEIT while working as a Registered Nurse.
+This six-quarter program may be completed in as little as 18 months.
+Graduates of the Associate in Science Degree in Nursing program are eligible to take the NCLEX-RN.
+Graduates are prepared to work in a wide variety of healthcare settings, including hospitals, home health, long-term care, healthcare clinics, and outpatient care.
+Graduates are prepared and encouraged to continue on for a Bachelor of Science Degree in Nursing (RN-BSN) at NEIT while working as a Registered Nurse.

 The Associate in Science Degree in Nursing program is accredited by the Accreditation Commission for Education in Nursing (ACEN).